oscarmatallana/Process-Engineering/README.md

-# Process Engineering - Software Engineering
+# Engineering-Systems

-A collection of educational C projects exploring how programming can be used to model, simulate, and understand real engineering and industrial processes.
+A collection of C projects exploring how programming can be used to model, simulate and understand real engineering and industrial processes.

 This repository combines:
 - process-oriented thinking